Icarus (2010 film): Cast

-The film also stars Slavi Slavov as Oleg; Stephen Chang as John (credited as Stephen M.D.
-Chang), a Chinese crime boss; Igor Morozov as a Russian officer; Mike Carpenter and Marian Koprada, portraying younger versions of Icarus and Vadim; and Dan Payne and Chantal Forde in minor roles as Dave and Janet.
+The film also stars Slavi Slavov as Oleg; Stephen M.D.
+Chang as John, a Chinese crime boss; Igor Morozov as a Russian officer; Mike Carpenter and Marian Koprada, portraying younger versions of Icarus and Vadim; and Dan Payne and Chantal Forde in minor roles as Dave and Janet.

 Production

 Casting

-On August 8, 2008, it reported that Dolph Lundgren had signed a contract with Insight Film Studios, a Canadian-based production company, to direct and star in Icarus, a "$6 million action thriller".
-Kirk Shaw, the president/executive producer of Insight Film, arranged for Lundgren to be flown into the country for dinner.
-After scouting filming locations and meeting with a "local scriptwriter", the "deal was sealed".
+Kirk Shaw, the president and executive producer of Insight Film, arranged for Lundgren to be flown into Canada for dinner.
+After scouting filming locations and meeting with a local scriptwriter, the deal was sealed.

 Samantha Ferris was cast as Kerr, a role originally written for a male actor.
 No alterations were made to the script, and Ferris described her character as being "kind [of] half guy, half girl".

 Filming

 Principal photography began in October, 2008.
-Shot entirely in Vancouver, British Columbia, Canada, filming was expected to last "about" five weeks, but reportedly wrapped after 18 days.
-According to Ferris, Lundgren had a "strong concept" and "vision" about how he wanted the film to be.
+Shot entirely in Vancouver, British Columbia, Canada, filming was expected to last five weeks, but reportedly wrapped after 18 days.
+According to Ferris, Lundgren had a strong vision for the film.

 Release

 Marketing

-"First look" images from the film set emerged in early July, 2009.
+First images from the film set emerged in early July, 2009.
 This coincided with the release of a teaser poster and teaser trailer later the same month.
 The official trailer was released a year later on July 23, 2010.
-In an effort to promote the film's DVD release, "two behind the scenes featurettes" were published beforehand.
+In an effort to promote the film's DVD release, two behind-the-scenes featurettes were published beforehand.
 In them, Lundgren discusses his role as an actor and director, how he prepares for filming action scenes, and how he trains prior to performing any stunts.